Session title: 21st Century Pedagogy

 Information for event organisers

-That our context is challenging is, however, almost an aside.
-It is the paradigm shift in the way people can now teach themselves that should be at the centre of our stock-take.
-The information teachers imparted to their learners in the past is now cheap – a quick ‘Okay Google’ and the answer can be in the palm of your hand.
-From practise driving tests, to stained glass, to understanding how to use statistical equations, it’s all just a click away.
+One of the greatest paradigm shifts in recent education history is learners’ opportunity to teach themselves.
+The information teachers imparted to their learners in the past is now cheap – a quick ‘OK Google’ and the answer can be in the palm of your hand.
+From practise driving tests, to stained glass techniques, to understanding how to use statistical equations, it’s all just a click away.

-Whilst the tools for learning are freely available, they’re as easy to switch off as they are to switch on; so our job as educators and transformers is as valid and important as ever.
-Whatever the subject, whatever the investment in terms of time, learners need to develop the ability to learn independently.
+But whilst the tools for learning are freely available, they’re as easy to switch off as they are to switch on; so our job as educators and transformers is as valid and important as ever.
+Whatever the subject, whatever the investment in terms of time commitment, learners need to develop the ability to learn independently.
 Counterintuitively, this isn’t simply a case of sending them off to work by themselves or giving them homework.
 So what are the independent, expert learner traits, and how do we develop them in our learners?

 Publicity information for potential delegates